 The enclosed portion (or infield) of a race track.

 The warm-up lap before a race.
 Drivers use this lap to warm up their engines and often zig-zag to warm up tires.

 After a big crash that takes out a lot of cars, the track looks like a parking lot.

 Usually refers to road courses that require a lot of turning and hence, great physical strength.

 Debris built up on tires from rubber bits and small stones.

 When a race car on the inside squeezes an outside car by the outside wall, This will cause the outside car to slow down and follow.

-A board used by crews inform drivers of lap times, lap until pit and other various information.
+A board used by crews informs drivers of lap times, lap until pit, and other various information.
 The board is used along with team radios to keep in constant communication.